sbeatrix/TDK/README.md

+### xpp_file.ode
+This is the ODE file used in XPPAUT for integration and bifurcation analysis.

 ## model_files/
 This folder contains all the files required for running the provided scripts.

 ### model_det_ext.xml
 this is an xml file producing the deterministic model.
 It is used by parameter_ensemble.py and parameter_sensitivity.py scripts.
 It is converted to SBML file.